-Many data sets, but not all, are originally created in the wide format-as shown below-where every row of data is an individual, and an individual only has a single row.
+The data used in this example are simulated.
+Many data sets, but not all, are originally created in the wide format-as shown in Figure 10-where every row of data is an individual, and an individual only has a single row.
 Ideally, every row in wide data is uniquely identified by an individual id number.